 For some, the main appeal for visitors to Morocco has always been its balance of the familiar with the exotic.
 Morocco's seaside cities such as Tangiers offer Mediterranean charm; inland Marrakesh thrums with vibrant souks, markets where legendary fine Moroccan crafts are made and sold, and Moorish architectural wonders loom overhead; and Casablanca is the economic centre of Morocco, playing host to an energetic business culture and international trade.

 Beyond the cities, the real adventures await.
 In the Rif and High Atlas mountains, snow-capped mountains meet fertile valleys and bursting streams, and travellers can trek, kayak, ski and experience authentic Berber culture.
 In the south the most western edge of the Sahara lies assured in its dominance over the landscape, and adventurers can feel its might by journeying on camel-back or 4x4.

 Best time to visit Morocco

 Morocco has a varied climate with great differences in temperature across regions.
 The coastal regions are mild and temperate while the interior becomes increasingly extreme, giving credence to its title as a 'cold country with a very hot sun'.
 The best time to visit Morocco is in spring (mid-March to May), when the vegetation is lush and vibrant, or during the mild autumn period between Seotember and October.

 What to see in Morocco

--The medieval town of Chefchaouen, with its blue-rinsed buildings and charming winding streets, is one of the most photogenic places in all of Morocco.
+-Wander the medieval town of Chefchaouen.
+With its blue-rinsed buildings and charming, winding streets, it's one of the most photogenic places in all of Morocco.

 -Head to Marrakech's Djemaa el Fna around sunset, and watch in awe as the evening circus of snake-charmers, fortune-tellers, acrobats and musicians brings the city to life.